 Honestly, I find myself cringing a bit when I hear this.

 It’s a great intention to want to feel good about yourself before getting “involved” in a relationship or before you put yourself out there when it comes to love, but often people are using “best self” as a destination.
-Meaning we sometimes use it like one day I’ll wake up and feel like my best self, and being your best self doesn’t work like this, it’s honestly a constant discovery.
+Meaning we sometimes use it like one day I’ll wake up and feel like my best self, and being your best self doesn’t work like this, it’s honestly a constant discovery, some of us want to improve our self esteem, maybe get some body procedures or become smarter, but all this take time.

 It’s literally an everyday every moment evolution.